Skip to content

 4th of July Family Firework Safety

-The biggest thing to remember before setting off your fireworks is that they are dangerous to everyone around, including infants and children.
+The biggest thing to remember before setting off fireworks is that they are dangerous to everyone around, including infants and children.
 Even when handling them responsibly, accidents happen.

 FIREWORKS SAFETY